psychopy/psychopy/docs/source/developers.rst

 If you have internet access then you could also push your changes back up to your fork (which is called your `origin` by default), either by pressing the `push` button in the GUI or by closing that and typing::

     $ git push

+.. _pullRequest:

-Sharing your improvement with others
+Share your improvement with others
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Only a couple of people have direct write-access to the psychopy repository, but you can get your changes included in `upstream` by pushing your changes back to your github fork and then `submitting a pull request <http://nipy.sourceforge.net/nitime/devel/development_workflow.html#asking-for-your-changes-to-be-merged-with-the-main-repo>`_.